-When I first began this project, I knew it might not be easy, but I never thought it would take ten months and counting.
+When I first began this project, I sensed it might not be easy.
+But I never thought it would take ten months and counting.
 After sorting through the second and third installments from the Perkins Family Collection, I stand corrected from my previous posting: I have been knee-deep for quite some time.
-I do believe that this is it and that I have at last come to an end in sorting photos.
+I believe that this is it and that I have come to an end in sorting photos.

 ORIGINAL CAPTIONS: Left - "6 Arthur Place, Nov.
 1899."
 Right - "Standard wisteria, 6 Arthur Pl – June 1907."

 Last but not the least, despite digitalizing over 1,700 photos, I have posted only ~ 825 (tallied on May 12, 2016).
-The current estimation is that there will be approximately another two hundred to go (I well underestimated the "to be considered for posting" pile a few months ago).
+The current estimation is that approximately another two hundred to go (I well underestimated the "to be considered for posting" pile a few months ago).
 My rationale is again that more is not better.
-The purpose is to use them to tell a story, and not overwhelming one’s retina, or producing boredom with repetitive pictures.
-That said, I have indeed exercised on the excessive side for some pages, i.e., The Old Water of Life Hospital, The Great Flood, and The Refugee Camp….
+The purpose is to tell a story and not overwhelm one’s retina or produce boredom with repetitive pictures.
+That said, I have exercised on the excessive side for some pages, i.e., The Old Water of Life Hospital, The Great Flood, and The Refugee Camp.

 Benjamin R. K. Sun (孫賁)

 The Perkins Family Collection: A Thousand and More©...